zgreathouse/ListenHear/docs/README.md

-# ListenHere
+# ListenHear

 ## Minimum Viable Product

 A faithful clone to soundcloud.com.
-This sight allows you to upload, listen to, edit, and delete music of your own, search, like, and comment on other user’s uploads, comment on uploads, and finally features continuous play so you may do all of the above seamlessly as you explore the site.
+This sight allows you to upload, listen to, edit, and delete music of your own, search, like, and comment on other user’s uploads, and finally features continuous play so you may do all of the above seamlessly as you explore the site.